Board of Directors

 Director

-Heather is grateful to have had the opportunity to study conducting and choral pedagogy with mentors across Canada, the USA and the UK.
-She was honoured to be a Conducting Fellow with the Canadian Chamber Choir (2015), the first conductor in Pro Coro Canada’s emerging artist program (2016), and was Apprentice Conductor of the National Youth Choir of Canada under the guidance of Dr. Victoria Meredith (2010).
+Heather has studied conducting and choral pedagogy with mentors across Canada, the USA and the UK.
+She was honoured to be a Conducting Fellow with the Canadian Chamber Choir (2015), and the first conductor in Pro Coro Canada’s emerging artist program (2016).
+Having been the Apprentice Conductor of the National Youth Choir of Canada (2010), Heather knows first hand what life-changing experience Choral Canada provides, and is thrilled to be a part of such an invested team working on behalf of our diverse choral community.

 Treasurer